dharmab/skyeye/docs/PLAYER.md

 ### Using Your Voice

-You can send a request to SkyEye by speaking on the SkyEye frequency in SRS.
+You can send a request to SkyEye by speaking on any SkyEye frequency in SRS.
 The format of the request is:

 `GCI_CALLSIGN YOUR_CALLSIGN (...)
 REQUEST_TYPE (...)
 (REQUEST_ARGUMENTS...) (...)`